-- Identify people aged 40 years or older, or at the discretion of the pharmacist, or pharmacy technician, people under the age of 40, with high blood pressure (who have previously not had a confirmed diagnosis of hypertension), and to refer them to general practice to confirm diagnosis and for appropriate management; - At the request of a general practice, undertake ad hoc clinic measurements and ABPM.
-These requests can be in relation to people either with or without a diagnosis of hypertension; and - Provide another opportunity to promote healthy behaviours to patients.
+Identify people aged 40 years or older, or at the discretion of pharmacy staff, people under the age of 40, with high blood pressure (who have previously not had a confirmed diagnosis of hypertension), and to refer them to general practice to confirm diagnosis and for appropriate management;

+hypertension; and

+- At the request of a general practice, undertake ad hoc clinic measurements and ABPM.

+These requests can be in relation to people either with or without a diagnosis of - Provide another opportunity to promote healthy behaviours to patients.